KhronosGroup/Vulkan-Guide/chapters/extensions/external.md

 # Memory vs Synchronization

-There is a set of extension to handle the importing/exporting of just the memory itself.
+There is a set of extensions to handle the importing/exporting of just the memory itself.
 The other set extensions are for the synchronization primitives (`VkFence` and `VkSemaphore`) used to control internal Vulkan commands.
 It is common practice that for each piece of memory imported/exported there is also a matching fence/semaphore to manage the memory access.

 ## Memory